 Static hostname: linuxize Icon name: computer-vm Chassis: vm Machine ID: 6f17445f53074505a008c9abd8ed64a5 Boot ID: 1c769ab73b924a188c5caeaf8c72e0f4 Virtualization: kvm Operating System: Ubuntu 18.04 LTS Kernel: Linux 4.15.0-22-generic Architecture: x86-64

-and you should see your new server name printed on the console.
+You should see your new server name printed on the console.

-This tutorial showed you how to easily change your Ubuntu server hostname without restarting the machine.
+In this tutorial, we have shown you how to easily change your Ubuntu server hostname without restarting the machine.